pierpaolodimarzo/ThinkPad-T480/README.md

 # Lenovo ThinkPad T480 - Hackintosh :sunglasses:

-# LAST UPDATE 0.8.8 OC - EFI 🔝 WORK STABLE!

-NOW YOU CAN UPDATE ON MAC OS VENTURA 13.1 - FULL SUPPORT!

-# Follow me with the stars if you like my EFI ❤️
+Follow me with the stars if you like my EFI ❤️

-EFI for Lenovo ThinkPad T480 with OpenCore 0.8.8 bootloader.
+## EFI for Lenovo ThinkPad T480 with OpenCore 0.8.8 bootloader.

 ![descrizione](./Infos/pc.png)

-## OS Version

-macOS Ventura 13.1 (22C65)

 ## Attention ##